 Build a Peep Birdhouse

 My kids love Peeps and Easter is the only time I let them have one package.
-I saw this super cute Peep Birdhouse craft and knew we had to try it.
+Just use Graham crackers and frosting to build a simple house and then place a marshmallow peep inside!

 Classic Easter Traditions in America